aws-samples/amazon-qldb-dmv-sample-java/README.md

 See [Accessing Amazon QLDB](https://docs.aws.amazon.com/qldb/latest/developerguide/accessing.html) for information on connecting to AWS.

+See [Setting Region](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/region-selection.html) page for more information on using the AWS SDK for Java.
+You will need to set a region before running the sample code.

 ### Java 8 and Gradle

 The examples are written in Java 8 using the Gradle build tool.
 Java 8 must be installed to build the examples, however